omreps/menu-panel-widget-js/readme.md

 On the localhost:

 - **npm start**

-the open browserify generated local url
+then open browserify generated local url

 On the web: